Sarah-Bue/bake-me-happy/README.md

 - A newsletter signup pop up
 - Promo codes at checkout
 - Search options for admin views
+- Search / sort by allergens and ingredients

 [Back to top ⇧](#bake-me-happy)